sutta » mn » Majjhima Nikāya 149

 Pubbeva kho panassa kāyakammaṁ vacīkammaṁ ājīvo suparisuddho hoti.

-And their actions of body and speech have already been fully purified before.
+And their actions of body and speech, and their livelihood, have already been fully purified before.

 Evamassāyaṁ ariyo aṭṭhaṅgiko maggo bhāvanāpāripūriṁ gacchati.